Less Plastic More Freedom

 Starting this year, all our iconic straps are made using traceable, verifiable recycled plastic using REPREVE® yarn.
-That’s over 9 million plastic bottles kept out of landfills and put to better use strapping sandals to your feet.
-In addition to our recycled straps, we’re seeking sustainable alternatives for key materials and using less water and waste in our packaging – and this just the beginning.
+So far, over 40 million plastic bottles have been kept out of landfills and put to better use strapping sandals to your feet.
+In addition to our recycled straps, we’re seeking sustainable alternatives for key materials and using less water and waste in our packaging – and this is just the beginning.

 We want those who come after us to have the freedom to explore the outdoors tomorrow, so we’re reducing our footprint today

 Seeking beauty in new places, from water bottles to plastic pieces.